Beginner strength training routine

 Beginner strength training routine – Goal

 Before you start, I would like to tell you which goal is being pursued with the beginner strength training routine.
-Basically, I would like to offer you a training program that can help you improve your overall fitness.
+I want to offer you a training program that can help you improve your overall fitness.
 Fitness is a relatively big term.
-It can be assumed that if you are fitter you will be better able to cope with the demands placed on you on a daily basis.
+It can be assumed that if you are fitter, you will be better able to cope with the demands placed on you daily.
 Furthermore, a distinction is made between different forms of fitness, such as physical and mental fitness.
-In the further course I mainly focus on physical fitness.
-In order to be able to cope with everyday stress (at work, etc.) without your body suffering long-term damage, the conditional abilities of endurance, strength and mobility as well as coordination (i.e. the coordinative abilities) should be developed accordingly (Hottenrott & Neumann, 2016 ).
-If you want to achieve more than “just” meet the demands of everyday life, i.e. if you want to be fitter, then depending on what your goal is, the physical abilities and coordination would have to be trained more.
-The training program in this article and the upcoming plans based on it have the primary goal of increasing your strength level by improving the coordination between different muscles and the coordination within the nerve-muscle system and, in the long term, increasing your muscle mass.
+In the further course, I mainly focus on physical fitness.
+To be able to cope with everyday stress (at work, etc.) without your body suffering long-term damage, the conditional abilities of endurance, strength, and mobility, as well as coordination (i.e., the coordinative abilities) should be developed accordingly (Hottenrott & Neumann, 2016 ).
+If you want to achieve more than “just” meet the demands of everyday life, i.e., if you want to be fitter, then depending on your goal, your physical abilities and coordination would have to be trained more.
+The training program in this article and the upcoming plans based on it aim to increase your strength level by improving the coordination between different muscles and the coordination within the nerve-muscle system and, in the long term, increasing your muscle mass.
 Your mobility may also increase.
-In order to become completely fitter, your stamina and coordination skills should also be trained.
+Your stamina and coordination skills should also be trained to become completely fitter.

 Beginner strength training routine – Exercise technique

-Before you start strength training, you should realize that correct technique when performing the exercise, with regard to e.g. B. injury prevention and improving body awareness, is essential.
-So if you pay attention to good technique at the beginning of your training career, it may be easier for you to learn other, more complex exercises later on, and you will also lay the foundation for a dramatically well-developed body awareness. 😉 So it makes sense if you work out in the gym to have a good trainer show you how to do the exercises.
-If you organize your training at home or the trainers in your studio are not so trustworthy, then you can also acquire a good exercise execution technique through exercise videos and/or exercise descriptions.
-The articles on technique on Fitness Simply Described or on my channel on YouTube can help you with this.
-With the technology and the videos, however, it may not be that easy at the beginning, especially since there is no feedback from outside (someone is watching your performance).
-To remedy this, you can record videos of yourself doing the exercise (depending on the exercise, front and side recordings can be made; this should give you a good first impression) by positioning your smartphone accordingly and recording your exercise in the Afterwards with exercise videos or similar. match In the training plans listed below you will find new exercises over the course of the week.
+Before you start strength training, you should realize that the correct technique when performing the exercise, concerning, e.g., injury prevention and improving body awareness, is essential.
+So, suppose you pay attention to good technique at the beginning of your training career.
+In that case, it may be easier for you to learn other, more complex exercises later on, and you will also lay the foundation for a dramatically well-developed body awareness. 😉 It makes sense if you work out in the gym to have a good trainer show you how to do the exercises.
+Suppose you organize your training at home or the trainers in your studio are not so trustworthy.
+In that case, you can also acquire a good exercise execution technique through exercise videos and/or exercise descriptions.
+The articles on technique on Fitness Simply Explained or my channel on YouTube can help you with this.
+However, with the technology and the videos, it may not be that easy at the beginning, especially since there is no feedback from outside (someone is watching your performance).
+To remedy this, you can record videos of yourself doing the exercise (depending on the exercise, front and side recordings can be made; this should give you a good first impression) by positioning your smartphone accordingly and recording your exercise with exercise videos or similar. match In the training plans listed below, you will find new exercises over the course of the week.
 Your body awareness can benefit from this.
 But if there are exercises that you can’t safely do with good technique at the time, for whatever reason, simply swap these exercises for other exercises for the same body part that you can safely do.
 For example, you may be able to do “goblet squats” safely, but “lunges” don’t work that well yet.
 Then you replace the “lunges” in the main program with “goblet squats”.
 At the same time, you’re trying to improve your “lunge” technique by doing a few “lunges” (e.g., 2 through 4) correctly each time before you start the main program (i.e., after the warm-up). and pay attention to important key points when performing the exercise.
-Gradually, the technique of lunges will be consolidated and you can integrate them into the main program. 🙂
+Gradually, the technique of lunges will be consolidated, and you can integrate them into the main program. 🙂

 At the beginning of the training you should of course warm up adequately.
 You can find out how to warm up here.
 At the end of the training, a cool-down can be useful to help your body calm down again.